looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

    vendor string presently break Autoconf's ``config.sub``, and other separators are problematic for different reasons.

-Here are the implementation details for the RPM Package Management System:
+For the RPM Package Management System, the following implementation details exist:

 -  A unique architecture is defined for the Multilib packages, along with creating a unique deploy folder under ``tmp/deploy/rpm`` in the :term:`Build Directory`.
 For example, consider ``lib32`` in a ``qemux86-64`` image.
-The possible architectures in the system are "all", "qemux86_64", "lib32:qemux86_64", and "lib32:x86".
+The possible architectures in the system are "all", "qemux86_64", "lib32_qemux86_64", and "lib32_x86".

 -  The ``${MLPREFIX}`` variable is stripped from ``${PN}`` during RPM packaging.
 The naming for a normal RPM package and a Multilib RPM